The Best of Classic & Modern Tokyo: 6 days

 We’ll say “Sayonara” at the international airport, or head to the next destination should you have another tour planned for after this.

-- Traditional Japanese musical instrument experience with the Koto and Shamisen at a teahouse in a traditional Japanese garden, a Japanese room in a Museum, or Noh Theater
+- Traditional Japanese musical instrument experience with the Koto, Shamisen, and/or Shakuhachi at a beautiful location such as a teahouse in a traditional Japanese garden, a Japanese room in a Museum, or Noh Theater

-- A Geisha and Geiko’s classical Japanese song and dance intimate concert at a ryotei (a type of luxurious and traditional Japanese restaurant) in Shimbashi or Kagurazaka, Tokyo’s Geisha districts
+- Geisha’s classical Japanese songs witamish shen & dance intimate concert, and traditional drinking games at a ryotei (a type of luxurious and traditional Japanese restaurant) in Tokyo’s Geisha districts such as Shimbashi or Kagurazaka

 - Maguro (tuna) auction at Toyosu Fish Market starting at 5:30 am